nathantannar4/InputBarAccessoryView/README.md

 ## Latest Releases

+- 4.2.0
+    - Added new API for overriding the main middle view, normally the `InputTextView` so it can be replaced with views such as a "Join" button", `setMiddleContentView(_ view: UIView?, animated: Bool)`
 - 4.1.2
         - Add RxSwift/RxCocoa support through extensions and delegate proxies in `RxInputBarAccessoryView`, requires `RxSwift` and `RxCocoa`
         - Add `InputBarViewController` which contains an `InputBarAccessoryView` as the `inputAccessoryView` by default with a convenient `isInputBarHidden: Bool` property to show/hide it